kaneyxx/PocketToNotion/README.md

 }
 ```
 - Pocket
-> 1. Go to https://getpocket.com/developer/apps/new create your app (Remember all permissions!)
+> 1. Go to https://getpocket.com/developer/apps/new create your app (Remember checking all permissions!)
 > 2. Get the consumer key, and decide your redirect_uri

 - Notion